mindspore.dataset.text.TruncateSequencePair

 class mindspore.dataset.text.TruncateSequencePair(max_length)[source]

-Truncate a pair of 1-D string input so that their total length is less than the specified length.
+Truncate a pair of 1-D string inputs so that their total length is less than the specified length.

 Parameters

 max_length (int) – The maximum total length of the output strings.
-If it is no less than the total length of the original pair of strings, no truncation is performed; otherwise, the longer of the two input strings is truncated until its total length equals this value.
+If it is no less than the total length of the original pair of strings, no truncation is performed.
+Otherwise, the longer of the two input strings is truncated until the total length equals this value.

 Raises